apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 A service offering can be deleted.
 If it is no longer in use, it is deleted immediately and permanently.
-If the service offering is still in use, it will remain in the database until all the virtual machines referencing it have been deleted.
+If the service offering is still in use, it will remain in the database until all the Instances referencing it have been deleted.
 After deletion by the administrator, a service offering will not be available to end users that are creating new instances.